jamieqianhui/jamieqianhui.github.io/_posts/2021-05-09-Solutions-to-HackerRank-Challenges-in-Python.markdown

 categories: Python3
 ---

 One of the best ways to absorb and retain more of the new concepts that I have learnt about coding in `Python` is through documentation!
-As part of my journey to future-proof my data career by levelling up my proficiency in the python language and also to prepare for potential technical interviews, I have been spending my free time solving coding challenges on [HackerRank][hackerrank].
+As part of my journey to future-proof my data career and also to improve my proficiency in the python language, I have been spending my free time solving coding challenges on [HackerRank][hackerrank].
 In this blog post, I will share the solutions to some of the practice challenges which I have completed and successfully passed the code in the compiler on **HackerRank**.
 Do click on *Read More* or the title of this blog post for the Python 3 solutions created by me.

 {: class="table-of-content"}